YargKlnc/Mars-Weather-News/README.md

     * Which month, on average, has the lowest atmospheric pressure?
 The highest?
     * How many terrestrial days exist in a Martian year?
 A visual estimate within 25% was made

-- The DataFrame was exported into a CSV file.
-(5 points)
+- The DataFrame was exported into a CSV file